Localized Vision-Language Matching for Open-vocabulary Object Detection: Method

 \textbf{Consistency-regularization} Miech \etal \cite{Miech_2021_CVPR} showed that processing multi-modal data using cross-attention networks brings improvements in retrieval accuracy over using separate encoders for each modality and projecting over a common embedding space.
 However, this cross-attention becomes very expensive when the task requires large-scale retrieval.
 To take the benefit of cross-attention models, we consider a model similar to PixelBERT \cite{huang2020pixel} to process the image-caption pairs.
 This cross-attention model takes the image-regions $R^I$ together with the text embeddings $W^C$ and matches the corresponding image-caption pairs in a batch.
 The image-caption matching loss ($\mathcal{L}_{ICM}$) of the cross-attention model together with the traditional Masking Language Modeling loss ($\mathcal{L}_{MLM}$) enforces the model to better project the image-region features to the language semantic space.
-Zareian \etal \cite{zareian2021open} showed that including these losses only brings a small benefit in the final performance.
-To better exploit the benefits of cross-attention, we add a consistency-regularization loss ($\mathcal{L}_{Cons}$) between the final predicted distribution over the image-caption matching scores in the batch, before and after the cross-attention model.
+To better utilize the cross-attention model, we propose a consistency-regularization loss ($\mathcal{L}_{Cons}$) between the final predicted distribution over the image-caption matching scores in the batch, before and after the cross-attention model.
 We use the Kullback-Leibler divergence loss to impose this consistency.
 In summary, we use three consistency terms over different image-caption pairs:

 where $p(I_*, C)$ and $q(I_*, C)$ correspond to the softmax of the image-caption pairs in a batch before and after the cross-attention model respectively, and the sub-index of the image corresponds to the box- or grid-region features.
 Our final loss for the LSM stage corresponds to the sum of the above defined losses: